Wondering whether you can make money doing what you love? That’s exactly how it will be if you turn your hobby into a business.

 1. Consider whether it will still be a hobby when turned into a business

 Hobbies are great activities to engage in during your free time.
 You get a chance to take your mind off work and relieve stress.
-You could sweat a bit if it’s a sport or get creative if the hobby is along those lines.

 Now, turning your hobby into a side hustle or business may ruin the fun part of it.
 You’ll have financial goals to achieve and your hobby becomes a little more like work.
 You may no longer enjoy doing it as much as you used to because you’re also chasing the bag.